Matthew Harris Jouett: Personal life and career

 Matthew Harris Jouett married Margaret "Peggy" Henderson Allen of Lexington, Kentucky on May 25, 1812.
 They had nine children.
-One of their sons was James Edward Jouett, a naval officer.
-James served with Admiral David Farragut and was immortalized in Farragut's famous quote "Damn the torpedoes!
-Four bells!
-Captain Drayton go ahead!
-Jouett full speed!"
 Jouett was promoted to captain during the War of 1812.
 Afterwards, he studied portraiture and went to Boston to study with Gilbert Stuart in 1816.

 He painted in New Orleans from 1817 to 1827 during the winter season and was listed in the 1824 New Orleans Directory as a portrait painter working at 49 Canal Street.
 He was commissioned by the Kentucky legislature to paint a portrait of the Marquis de Lafayette.
 Jouett also painted Thomas Jefferson and the child Catherine Cornelia Prather.

 It wasn't until the 1893 Chicago World Fair, that his fame as a painter began.
 His paintings were greatly appreciated by the curators and the general public.
 His work is more collectible today than it was during his lifetime, and as such catches higher prices.

 Jouett became one of the most highly esteemed portrait painters in the United States, honored with a major centenary exhibition at the Speed Museum in his home state.

 Matthew Jouett died in Lexington, Kentucky in 1827 is buried in Cave Hill Cemetery.